AOEpeople/puppeteer-fetchbot/README.md

 #### Pass options via command line

-It's important to keep in mind that e.g on linux systems without a GUI (terminal clients), FetchBot always must been started  using the `headless=true` or terminal `--headless` option enabled.
+It's important to keep in mind that e.g on linux systems without a GUI (terminal clients), FetchBot must been started  using the `headless=true` or terminal `--headless` option enabled.
 An entire list of all command line options can be obtained via